Garash2k/BPSR_ACT_Plugin/readme.md

 # TODOs:

 ## Priority
-- Show classes&specs in ACT
 - Make sure character names work on par with SRDC's
-- Make Death Reports work, for both players and monsters

 ## Req before being happy with personal use
 - Handle zones